nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 Free databases like M0 Sandbox provided by Atlas will only hold a limited amount of data (512MB) and you will eventually need to manually cleanup.
 You can extend the capacity to 2 and 5GB paying an M2 or M5 Shared cluster.

-- Make sure your Nightscout site has `Database Size` enabled to monitor database capacity
+- Make sure your Nightscout site has `Database Size` enabled to monitor database capacity.
+Look [here](https://github.com/nightscout/cgm-remote-monitor#dbsize-database-size) for more information on this plugin.

 <img src="../img/TShoot35.png" style="zoom:80%;" >